 Reviewing and monitoring the model outputs

-Reviewing the performance of the underlying investment instruments (ETFs)
+Reviewing the performance of the underlying investment instruments (ETFs) and unit trusts

 For each update of UOBAM Invest, UOBAM IM-MA documents the following: